bacon720kg/Python/README.md

 These are my very first steps in the world of programming.

-Each file contains an exercise focused on learning while loops, for loops, conditional structures, arrays, string manipulation or string frequency.
+Each file contains an exercise focused on learning while loops, for loops, conditional structures, arrays, strings manipulation or frequency.

 ***